John Henry Hancock

-John H. Hancock , a minister and an accordionist, was best known for his worldwide work with Seventh-day Adventist young people.
+John H. Hancock, an ordained minister was best known for his worldwide work with Seventh-day Adventist young people and his role in developing the Pathfinder organization as an alternative to the Boy and Girl Scout organizations.
 He was also known as the "man with the accordion," an instrument he played wherever he traveled.

-John Hancock was born in Chico, California, the son of George Henry and Anna Samson Hancock.
+John Hancock was born in Chico, California, on August 8, 1917, the son of George Henry and Anna Samson Hancock.
 His musical training included seven years of piano study; study on the piano Accordion, beginning at age fourteen, with Orlando Meni-Ketti; and music classes in high school and college.
 Years later he would study with world-renowned concert artist Anthony Galli-Rini.